SantiagoYanezFerreiro/Top_Notch_Coffee/README.md

 ## Deployment

+The website was developed to Heroku, while using Gitpod a a development environment and commiting all changes to GitHub., committed to git and pushed to GitHub.

 ### GitHub Pages

 The project was developed using GitPod, committed to git and pushed to GitHub.
 It was then deployed with Github pages from its GitHub repository following these steps: